brentd09/AZ040Labs/xtraDemos.md

   # We can pipe the value the contents of the Name property to Get-OpenTCPPortByPN
   # because of these three reasons:
-  #   1. The Name parameter (from the Get-OpenTCPPortByPN command) can accept pipeline using ByPropertyName {pipeline=True  ByPropertyName}
+  #   1. The Name parameter (from Get-OpenTCPPortByPN) can accept pipeline using ByPropertyName
+  #      {pipeline=True  ByPropertyName}
   #   2. The property and parameter and property names are spelt exactly the same {Name = Name}
   #   3. The types for both of the property and parameter are the same {[string] = [string]}
   ```